Why do strategic plans for inclusive excellence matter?

 Developing a strategic plan drives organizational transformation.
 Research suggests that sustained organizational change occurs when inclusive excellence is embedded in the priorities of the university, actualized at the institutional level, and catalyzed by local, unit-level strategies and actions.
 Without these interconnected strategies, success is less likely.

-Adaptive Strategic Planning for Inclusive Excellence is a research-based framework developed by the Office of Institutional Diversity to allow organizations to engage in a deliberative process to envision, create and measure sustainable antiracist and liberatory organizational transformation.
+Adaptive Strategic Planning for Inclusive Excellence is a research-based framework developed by the Office of Institutional Diversity to allow organizations to engage in a deliberative process to envision, create and measure sustainable organizational transformation.
 This framework is put into practice through the Adaptive Strategic Planning for Inclusive Excellence Guidance and Toolkit.

 Download the Guidance and Toolkit